 These guidelines require upfront and ongoing engagement for all state significant projects.
 It helps deliver meaningful engagement tailored to the needs of stakeholders, supports a fair and transparent assessment and is consistent with the department’s community participation objectives.

 View the Undertaking Engagement Guidelines for State Significant Projects

 Cumulative Impact Assessment Guidelines for State Significant Projects

 These guidelines provide guidance and advice to ensure impacts that are cumulative with other projects are effectively and consistently considered in state significant projects.
 This guideline supports better assessment, appropriate decision-making, and achieves better planning outcomes.

 View the Cumulative Impact Assessment Guidelines for State Significant Projects

 Crime Prevention and the Assessment of Development Applications

-These guidelines will help councils identify crime risk and minimise opportunities for crime through the appropriate assessment of development proposals, drawing on principles from crime prevention through environmental design.
+These guidelines help councils identify crime risk and minimise opportunities for crime through the appropriate assessment of development proposals, drawing on principles from crime prevention through environmental design.

 Voluntary Land Acquisition and Mitigation Policy

 This policy describes the NSW Government’s approach for voluntary mitigation and land acquisition to address noise and dust impacts from state significant mining, petroleum and extractive industry developments.